The Argus (Dundalk)

 The Argus is a regional newspaper serving Dundalk, Ireland.
-The paper is owned by Mediahuis, through its subsidiary Independent News & Media.
+The paper is owned by Mediahuis, through its subsidiary Mediahuis Ireland.
 The Argus is one of two non-free newspapers serving Dundalk, the other being the Dundalk Democrat.

 The newspaper is named after Argus Panoptes, a hundred-eyed giant in Greek mythology.
-The newspaper’s staff work from home after the closure of their office in Park Street, Dundalk due to COVID-19 and cost cutting measures.
+The newspaper’s staff work from home after the closure of their office in Park Street, Dundalk due to COVID-19 and cost-cutting measures.